 Love at First Hate

-Bran Roscarrock’s been living in the closet all his life.
-With ideals of respectability and duty drummed into him from childhood, and a first crush that ended in humiliation, he’s never dared to live—and love—openly.
-But a violent assault rips apart his defences and forces him to question all his values.
+Bran Roscarrock has been living in the closet all his life.
+As heir to an expansive family legacy in the town of Porthkennack, old-fashioned ideals of respectability and duty were drummed into him since childhood, and he’s never dared to live—or love—openly.

 Sam Ferreira, an old friend of Bran’s brother Jory, is a disgraced academic desperate to leave his dead-end job.
-When Jory asks him to take over as curator of a planned exhibition on Edward of Woodstock, the fourteenth-century Black Prince, Sam leaps at the chance to get back to doing what he loves and make a fresh start at life.
+When Jory asks him to take over as curator of a planned exhibition on Edward of Woodstock, the fourteenth-century Black Prince, Sam leaps at the chance to do what he loves and make a fresh start.

-But Bran’s funding the exhibition, and it’s hate at first sight for him and Sam.
-While Bran sees the prince as a hero, Sam’s history makes him determined to present a balanced picture.
-A hundred years of war seems all too possible—and if Bran finds out about Sam’s past, his future may not be bright.
+But Bran’s funding the exhibition, and though sparks fly between the two men, they’re not all happy ones.
+Bran idolises Prince Edward as a hero, while Sam’s determined to present a balanced picture.
+With neither of them prepared to give ground, a hundred years of war seems all too possible.
+And if Bran finds out about Sam’s past, his future may not be bright, and their budding romance may be lost to history.